galette/galettedoc/source/installation/update.rst

 Some directories keep data and/or configurations and should be copied back to the new instance:

 * ``config/config.inc.php``.
-If this file is missing, Galette update process will ask you the information and create a new one.
-If the file is present, it will be used to fill information excepted database password.
-It is the only file that can be edited during update process,
+If the file is present, the update reads everything from it - database password included - and never asks you for a credential again.
+If it is missing, Galette cannot know it is an update: it would offer a brand new installation instead,
 * ``data/photos`` your members photos and logos,
 * ``data/exports`` contains CSv exports,
 * ``data/files`` contains files from dynamic fields of type file,